 3. Pop up communication with important information, news and messages from the CEO

-When there is important news to share with your employees, pop-up messaging is one of the best ways to send it.
+When there is important news to share, pop-up messaging is one of the best ways to push communication to your employees.
 This can include new product or service launches, new projects and initiatives, stock prices, industry news, new policies and procedures… pretty much anything that your employees need to know about.
 You can even send pop-up messaging that requires the employee to acknowledge they have read the information.
 This is very useful when you send information about new policies, procedures, or protocols that you need to ensure employees comply with.

 According to our client, MedAmerica Inc. Healthcare in the United States: